-AASB urges the legislature and the Alaska Department of Education and Early Development to join AASB in advocating for the reauthorization of a significantly improved federal No Child Left Behind Act by amending the law to replace arbitrary proficiency targets with ambitious achievement targets based on rates of success actually achieved by the most effective public schools.
+AASB urges the legislature and the Alaska Department of Education and Early Development to join AASB in advocating for the reauthorization of a significantly improved federal No Child Left Behind Act Elementary and Secondary Education Act (ESEA) by amending the law to replace arbitrary proficiency targets with ambitious achievement targets based on rates of success actually achieved by the most effective public schools.
 The federal law should be amended:

-• To allow states to measure progress by using students' growth in achievement, as well as their performance in relation to predetermined levels of academic proficiency.

-- To ensure state and local control over requirements for "highly qualified" teachers for every class, especially in small schools. - To address school improvement and student achievement goals effectively. - To ensure that improvement plans are given sufficient time to take hold before applying sanctions. - To raise the funding of Title I and other programs to levels required by these recommendations without reducing expenditures for other educational programs.
+- To allow states to measure progress by using students' growth in achievement over an expanded period of assessments, as well as their performance in relation to predetermined levels of academic proficiency. - To ensure state and local control over requirements for "highly qualified" teachers for every class, especially in small schools. - To ensure that small, rural districts wishing to expand their innovative educational practices with federal funding are not penalized for their lack of administrative capacity to compete for such funding. - To address school improvement and student achievement goals effectively. - To ensure that improvement plans are given sufficient time to take hold before applying sanctions. - To raise the funding of Title I and other programs to levels required by these recommendations without reducing expenditures for other educational programs. - To continue separate funding for programs in Title VII for the Alaska Native Educational Equity, Support and Assistance Act. - To allow broad flexibility in improvement strategies to tailor response efforts to widely differing reasons for low achievement, especially for very small rural schools. - To replace punitive sanctions for persistent low achievement with remedial resource availability for identification and remediation of specific actual causes of low achievement.

 Rationale.
-Since passage of NCLB, local school boards have gained substantial experience with its implementation, including the benefits of having rich data about the performance of specific schools and groups of children in their communities.
-In addition to these benefits, boards have concluded that NCLB places too much emphasis on one way of evaluating schools and students.
+Since passage of NCLB, as amendments to the ESEA in 2001, local school boards have gained substantial experience with its implementation, including the benefits of having rich data about the performance of specific schools and groups of children in their communities.
+In addition to these benefits, boards have concluded that NCLB ESEA places too much emphasis on one way of evaluating schools and students.
 Among our concerns is an over-emphasis of standardized testing; a narrowing of curriculum and instruction to focus on test preparation; the use of sanctions that do not help improve schools; the inherent impossibility of 100 percent of special education and LEP students passing tests at grade level; and inadequate funding.
-Without amendments to NCLB, state achievement goals must continue to ratchet up to the unrealistic goal of 100 percent proficiency by 2014, when all too many public schools will be subject to arbitrary sanctions for failure to achieve the impossible.
+Without amendments to ESEA NCLB, state achievement goals must continue to ratchet up to the unrealistic goal of 100 percent proficiency by 2014, when all too many public schools will be subject to arbitrary sanctions for failure to achieve the impossible.
 AASB also believes that nationally normed tests, such as Terra Nova, the National Assessment of Educational Progress (NAEP), that are not aligned to Alaska state standards, should not be mandated.
-Adopted 2006 Amended 2008
+Adopted 2006 Amended 2008 (Sunsets Nov.
+2011)